Skip to main content

 3. CBOT crush spread (November beans vs. December meal + oil) — the market’s real-time verdict on processing economics

-Signal Summary
+Research Summary

 Soybean meal in April 2026 is caught in a crosscurrent of abundant supply and resilient demand.
 Trade war dynamics are reshaping the geographic flow of soybeans and meal, favoring South American producers at the expense of US exporters.
 Crush margins are compressed but not crisis-level.
 The market is well-supplied, which is good for livestock producers but limits upside for commodity investors.
 Watch for trade policy escalation or weather disruptions as the primary catalysts for directional moves.

-Run the full scenario analysis for soybean-meal in the Scenario Simulator
+Run the full scenario analysis for soybean meal in the Scenario Simulator

 Share X / Twitter LinkedIn Email

-Methodology
+Methodology footnote

 How to read this Impact Map

-CommodityNode Signal Reports combine directional sensitivity, supply-chain structure, category overlap, and linked thematic context.
-Treat the percentages and correlations as research signals designed to accelerate deeper diligence, not as financial advice.
+CommodityNode Research Reports combine directional sensitivity, supply-chain structure, category overlap, and linked thematic context.
+Treat the percentages and correlations as research indicators designed to accelerate deeper diligence, not as financial advice.
 Read our full methodology.

 Stay Informed

-Weekly Commodity Signal Digest
+Weekly Commodity Research Digest

-Every Monday: the 3 most actionable commodity signals, biggest supply disruptions, and key events to watch.
+Every Monday: the 3 most important commodity risk moves, biggest supply disruptions, and key events to watch.
 Free, no spam.

 No spam.
 Unsubscribe anytime.

-✓ Weekly signals ✓ Disruption alerts ✓ Key events calendar
+✓ Weekly research notes ✓ Disruption alerts ✓ Key events calendar